ucll-programming/course-material/docs/_includes/github-classroom.md

 ```

 Here, `origin` refers to your very own repository, which you have write access to.
-`upstream` refers to our repository, for which you only have readonly access.
+`upstream` refers to our repository, to which you only have readonly access.

 # Getting the Course Material